For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

 Also, be aware if you are using the larger barrels that you’ll need a pump to get the water out.
 Once the barrels are full they are heavy, heavy, heavy.
 I can’t even move them at all once they are full of water.

 Because of the size of the large barrels most people end up storing them in their garage.
 I’ve read a ton of reports saying you shouldn’t store them on cement floors.
-It isn’t the cement floors that cause issues, but the heat from the cement floors which can cause chemical leaching into the barrels.
+It isn’t the cement floors that cause issues, but the heat/cold from the cement floors which can cause chemical leaching into the barrels.

 Since we live in Phoenix this is a huge issue.
 We’ve got our barrels on pallets, but I’m hoping to get my husband to build me some storage racks at some point.